 The Central Coast has the third largest urban water supply system in New South Wales.

-Water is drawn from four streams at Mangrove and Mooney Creeks in Gosford and Wyong River and Ourimbah Creek in Wyong.
+Water is drawn from four streams at Mangrove, Ourimbah and Mooney Creeks and Wyong River.

 There are three dams at Mangrove Creek, Mooney Mooney and Mardi, as well as three weirs at Wyong River, Ourimbah Creek and Mangrove Creek.